fpBioImage/fpBioImage.github.io/sharingGuide.md

 _If you use FPBioimage to share your data, please cite our original publication in [Nature Photonics](https://doi.org/10.1038/nphoton.2016.273).
 This is required by the [license](#license)!_

+<h3 id="Installation">ImageJ/FIJI Installation</h3>
+1. Install the FPBioimage plugin with 'Help -> Update -> Manage update sites -> FPBioimage' ([see here for update site details](https://imagej.net/Fpbioimage))
+2. Download and extract FPBioimage Viewer ([Windows](downloads/FPBioimage_Viewer_Win.zip) [Mac](downloads/FPBioimage_Viewer_Mac.zip))
+3. Run the FPBioimage helper plugin, and set the path by selecting the unzipped app.

-<h3 id="basic">Basic Usage</h3>
+<h3 id="basic">Quick start</h3>

 **ImageJ or FIJI**
-1. Install the FPBioimage plugin ([see here for update site details](https://imagej.net/Fpbioimage))
+1. Install the FPBioimage as above
 2. Open your 3D data, and adjust the color map or histogram as appropriate
-3. Ensure your image is in RGB format (Image -> Type -> RGB Color)
-4. Choose Plugins -> FPBioimage Helper to start the helper
+3. Choose Plugins -> FPBioimage Helper to start the helper
-5. Fill in the fields and click OK
+4. Check the fields and click OK
-6. Share your AWS webpage link, or upload the saved webpage and image folder to a personal web server
+5. To share your data immediately, click "Upload to FPB-Host".
+    * To upload to your own server, click "Open local folder" and copy the entire contents to your web server.

 **Icy**
 1. Open your 3D data, and adjust the color maps and histograms as appropriate